 The RSA also advises vulnerable road users such as pedestrians, motorcyclists and cyclists to ensure they are visible to other road users by wearing high-visibility clothing and using lights.

 Other tips for road users include:

 - Turn on the headlights and fog lights when visibility is limited.

 - When you enter the fog, check your mirrors and slow down.
 Apply your foot brake lightly so your lights warn drivers behind you.

-- Do not drive toward the taillights of the vehicle in front (target fixing).
-This can give a false sense of security and you will be too close to brake safely.
+- Do not drive toward the vehicle’s taillights in front (target fixing).
+This can give a false sense of security, and you will be too close to brake safely.

 - Watch out for other drivers who don’t use their headlights.